 V Other regulations

-In addition, the following regulations are central to the offshore regulatory regime:
+The following regulations are also central to the offshore regulatory regime:

 - the Offshore Installations (Management and Administration) Regulations 1995 (as amended);